Small Ownership Landlords of Ontario

 Not all adjudicators are the same either.
 Depending on whom you see, some will have no tolerance for your timing or small errors.
 One male adjudicator I saw asked what kind of place the landlord offered and the landlord said, “It’s a rental, eight units.”
 While laughing at the landlord, the member said in a very testy way, “I know it’s a rental, you wouldn’t be here if it wasn’t a rental – what type of building is it?”
 I’m sure this attitude is difficult to deal with.
 But, nonetheless, you must soldier on and present a case – and the landlord did.

-If you’re a landlord or tenant facing eviction, I recommend you watch as many hearings as you can as an observer.
+If you’re going to be in a hearing soon, I recommend you watch as many hearings as you can as an observer.
 You’ll learn a ton and it may just save you from a quick dismissal.
+Head over to our SOLO Wiki to learn how to observe them.

 - Advertisement -spot_img